hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter14.md

 !!! bug
     missing figure

-To calculate the zeros, we need to calculate the comlementry sensitive functions
+To calculate the zeros, we need to calculate the complementary sensitive functions

 !!! warning
-    Because in the previous part, we already use the $F(s)$, which is not the complementry sensitivity function, so here we rename it to $H(s)$ to resolve the naming conflict
+    Because in the previous part, we already use the $F(s)$, which is not the complementary sensitivity function, so here we rename it to $H(s)$ to resolve the naming conflict

 $$
 H(s) = \frac{\frac{H(s)B(s)}{\Gamma(s)A(s)}}{1 + \frac{H(s)B(s)}{\Gamma(s)A(s)}} = \frac{F(s)B(s)}{\Gamma(s)A(s) + F(s)B(s)} = \frac{F(s)B(s)}{P^*(s)}